 This web page shows only a small excerpt of our Catesbie research.
-Another 195 words (14 lines of text) covering the years 1371, 1450, 1485, 1484, 1478, 1449, 1453, 1459, 1573, 1605 and 1605 are included under the topic Early Catesbie History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1371, 1450, 1485, 1484, 1478, 1449, 1453, 1459, 1573, 1605, 1605, 1679, 1749, 1679, 1710 and 1719 are included under the topic Early Catesbie History in all our PDF Extended History products and printed products wherever possible.

 Catesbie Spelling Variations

 Catesbie has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Catesbie have been found, including Catesby, Catesbury, Cates and others.

 Early Notables of the Catesbie family (pre 1700)

-in 1371; Sir William Catesby (1450-1485), English landowner and Member of Parliament for Northamptonshire in 1484, one of Richard III of England's principal councillors, he also served as Chancellor of the Exchequer and Speaker of the House...
-Another 112 words (8 lines of text) are included under the topic Early Catesbie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 138 words (10 lines of text) are included under the topic Early Catesbie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Catesbie family to Ireland
+Migration of the Catesbie family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Catesbies to arrive on North American shores: John Catesby who settled in Virginia in 1623; Jane Catesby settled there in 1635; followed by Robert in 1654.